Monetize a Loyal Audience without Alienating more Casual Viewers who want to Sample Content

 Getting users to register is becoming more important for publishers in a world without third-party cookies.
 Until now, publishers have used third-party cookies to anonymously track individuals across the Internet to help them pair the right ad with the right users.

-Growing data privacy demands and tighter regulations means that publishers can no longer rely on cookies.
+Growing data privacy demands and tighter regulations mean that publishers can no longer rely on cookies.
 Apple and Firefox have already blocked third-party cookie tracking by default on their browsers, while Google will eliminate third-party cookies completely from its Chrome browser by 2022.

 Publishers need to drive user action and incite users to sign up.
 They will need to offer a customer experience (CX) that is superior to that of their competitors.